Ana Montes: DIA career and further espionage activities (1986–1996)

 That fall, Montes purchased a second-floor co-op at 3039 Macomb Street in the Cleveland Park neighborhood of Washington, D.C.
 From the privacy of her apartment, she used a Sony ICF-2010 shortwave radio to tune into a pre-established frequency, known as a numbers station, at precisely 9:00 p.m. or 10:00 p.m. on Tuesdays, Thursdays, and Saturdays.
-A female voice would announce “Atención!” before reciting hundreds of random numbers.
+A female voice would announce “Atención!” before reciting hundreds of seemingly random numbers.
 Montes entered the digits into her computer, a Toshiba 405CS, where a Cuban-installed decryption program converted them into Spanish-language text, which contained her tasking instructions from Havana.
 The coded broadcasts were nearly impossible to break without a unique cryptographic key, and because they were transmitted openly for anyone to hear, it was difficult for intelligence services to determine the intended recipient.

 When Montes needed to contact her Cuban handlers, she relied on pay phones to dial pager numbers they controlled, using a system of coded signals.
 One code signaled “I’m in extreme danger,” while another meant “We have to meet.”
 To safeguard her communications, Montes recorded pager codes and shortwave-radio notes on water-soluble paper that could be destroyed instantly if necessary.

 In March 1994, Montes successfully passed a DIA-administered counterintelligence polygraph examination, designed to detect espionage, sabotage, or unauthorized disclosure of classified information.
 It was the only polygraph she ever took during her sixteen-plus-year career with the Department of Defense.
 Just two months later, she provided the Cubans with the true identity of a covert U.S. intelligence officer who was preparing to travel to Cuba in an undercover capacity.